Money & Subsidies

 • At 15 months: $2,000

 How to claim: 1.
 Register your child's birth at the hospital or online via LifeSG 2.
-Sign up for the Baby Bonus scheme through LifeSG (you can do this during birth registration) 3.
+Sign up for the Baby Bonus scheme through LifeSG (you can do this during birth registration — the nurses at KKH literally walked us through this before we left) 3.
 Provide your bank account details 4.
 Payments are automatic after enrolment

 Important: Both parents must be Singapore Citizens, or the child must be a Singapore Citizen, for eligibility.
-If you are a single parent who is a Singapore Citizen, you are also eligible.
+Single parents who are Singapore Citizens are also eligible.

 Part 2: Child Development Account (CDA)